-- Core & Phase One Massage Future Professionals may wear all black scrubs. - · Phase Two Massage Future Professionals may wear black or gray scrubs. - Shoes should be clean, professional, practical, and comfortable.
-They may be any color. - Sweatshirts, hooded sweatshirts, and/or coats/jackets with the Paul Mitchell logo or the school logo may be worn. - Name tag as provided by the school.
-All Future Professionals are required to wear a name tag at all times while in attendance. - · Hair should be styled for class or pulled up or back for body work in the clinic classroom. - During body work in the clinic classroom the following dress is not permitted: - Tops with sleeves - Jewelry - Perfumes and/or scented lotions
+- Core Massage Future Professionals may wear all black scrubs. - Phase One Massage Future Professionals may wear all black, white or gray scrubs. - Name tag provided by the school.
+All Future Professionals are required to wear a name tag at all times while in attendance. - · Hair should be styled for class.
+Hair should be pulled up or back for body work in the clinic classroom. - · Shoes should be clean, professional, practical, and comfortable.
+They may be any color. - · Printed T-Shirts, sweatshirts, or hooded sweatshirts, with the Paul Mitchell logo may be worn. - Small Logos are allowed only if the logo is smaller than the size of your name tag. - During body work in the clinic classroom the following dress is NOT permitted: - Tops with sleeves - Jewelry - Perfumes and/or scented lotions - Long, un-manicured nails

-The following is a list of unacceptable dress for All Future Professionals in attendance:
+The following is a list of unacceptable dress for All Future Professionals in class or on the clinic classroom: